ShraddhaBisht/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# End-to-End Data Warehouse Project using SQL Server

 Welcome to the **Data warehouse and Analytics Project** repository!
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed a portfolio project hilights industry best practices in data engineering and analytics .